MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-dotnet-sign-in.md

     :::image type="content" source="media/tutorial-web-app-dotnet-sign-in-sign-in-out/display-aspnet-welcome.png" alt-text="Screenshot of sign in into a ASP.NET web app.":::

-1. To sign-out from the application, select the **Sign out** button.
+1. To sign out from the application, select the **Sign out** button.

 ## Related content